madelinejoseph2027/final/README.md

 *In the Evolve, Evolve_For_One_Generation, Mutate, Evaluate, and Select functions of ```parallelHillClimber.py```:*
-The child is mutated according to the randomly selected change.
-The parent and child are then both simulated.
+The child is mutated according to the randomly selected change so there is **one** difference between **either** the body (one fewer or one more thoracic section) **or** the brain (one fewer or one more sensor **or** one different synaptic weight) of the two creatures.
+Then, both parent and child are simulated.
 Locomotion to the right (measured as average x-position of the leftmost legs) is the fitness function used to select either parent or child for downstream mutation.
 If the parent is fitter, the child is discarded and the parent remains unmutated for further rounds of spawning.
 If the child is fitter, it is replaces its parent in the next round of mutation/selection.

 The following diagram shows the basic scheme of the evolutionary algorithm: mutate, compete, select, repeat.